andrew-kavas/fullstack/README.md

 # Fullstack
 what: minimalist fullstack scaffold
 why: prototyping fullstack applications
-how: react app, koa api, persistent postgres volumes -- all dockerized and filled with examples / notes
+how: react app, built with vite, koa api, persistent postgres volumes -- all dockerized and filled with examples / notes

 ## to build and start:
-run bin/up from fullstack-dev directory
+clone this repo and cd into fullstack/fullstack-dev \
+`cd fullstack-dev`
+`bin/setup`
+`bin/up`

 ## to add a migration
 just add a new file to api/migrations/ OR